 Apple’s iPhone is not only a handset for calling and text messages, but it is also a great portable Camera.
 It delivers an incredible experience with its rear camera and selfie camera lenses.
-Massive update hardware and in iOS software give up handy camera settings to get better camera quality and settings in the latest iOS.
+Massive update hardware and in iOS software give up handy camera settings to get better iPhone camera Settings to improve picture/Video quality in latest iOS.
 We never miss it to capture amazing photos with attractive effects and clean pictures.

-Let’s have a look at iPhone 13 Pro Max, iPhone 12, 11 Pro, XR, X, iPhone 8, iPhone 7 Camera features, and setting works on the latest update.
-I bet you will get a marvelous photography experience out of the iPhone, after reading the entire article.
+Let’s have a look at iPhone Camera settings works on the latest update.
+I bet you will get a marvellous photography experience out of the iPhone, after reading the entire article.

-iOS 14 was introduced with a bunch of Camera Features and Settings, though, during the launch event, Apple didn’t talk about it.
-Doesn’t matter, in this tutorial, you’ll get to know the best Camera Tips and Tricks for the iPhone, and what are the new iOS 14 Camera Settings.
+The latest iOS was introduced with a bunch of Camera Features and Settings, though, during the launch event, Apple didn’t talk about it.
+Doesn’t matter, in this tutorial, you’ll get to know the best Camera Tips and Tricks for the iPhone, and what are the new iOS Camera Settings.

 Note: The following listed settings are not available for every iPhone, however, it won’t be a problem if you own iPhone 11 and iPhone 11 Pro.
 In addition, kindly update the iPhone to the latest version before starting with the article.

 This feature is limited to latest iOS and few compatible devices.
 Have you noticed that while taking Selfie, there’s a huge difference between the Live Preview and the Photo?
 If you don’t like the saved version of Selfies, but want mirror preview as your saved photo, then here’s how to do it.